-On a beautiful spring Saturday morning, my family took a ride to Roseland, Virginia to visit Seamans’ Orchard and pick cherries.
-It’s a gorgeous orchard, located within short driving distance to Lynchburg and Charlottesville.
+On a beautiful spring Saturday morning, my family took a ride to Roseland, Virginia for a farm visit Seamans’ Orchard and pick cherries.
+It’s a gorgeous orchard, located within short driving distance from Lynchburg and Charlottesville.
 We spent the morning in the sunshine and fresh air, and picked ourselves a ton of sweet, delicious cherries.
 Not a bad view, huh?

-We ate a lot of cherries just plain, but I wanted to have some fun cooking with them too!
-Here’s what I ended up with.
-A Cherry Berry Crumble that’s actually good for you, and my own version of Cherry Garcia ice cream.
-I hope you enjoy them if you get to try my recipes!
+We ate a lot of cherries just plain, because why wouldn’t we?
+They’re Amazing with a capital A!
+Of course, I also wanted to have some fun cooking with them, so here’s what I ended up with.
+A Cherry Berry Crumble that’s actually good for you, and my own version of Cherry Garcia Ice Cream.
+Both desserts are gluten free, hurray!

-Cherry Garcia Ice Cream
+Homemade Cherry Garcia Ice Cream

-1 cup whole milk
+- 1 cup whole milk

-2 cups half and half
+- 2 cups half and half

-2/3 cup sugar
+- 2/3 cup sugar

-1/4 tsp vanilla
+- 1/4 tsp vanilla

-2 egg yolks (save the whites for breakfast tomorrow!)
+- 2 egg yolks save the whites for breakfast tomorrow!

-1/2 cup pitted and chopped cherries
+- 1/2 cup pitted and chopped cherries

-1/4 cup chopped chocolate, your choice (I used dark chocolate morsels)
+- 1/4 cup chopped chocolate your choice (I used dark chocolate morsels)

 Stir together milk and half and half in a medium sauce pan over low heat.
 Gradually warm the mixture until it’s thick enough to coat the back of a wooden spoon (I was always confused by this – I heat it until it thickens slightly and is beginning to give off steam, usually around 8 minutes).
 In a separate bowl, whisk the egg yolks and sugar vigorously for about 3 minutes, then stir in the vanilla.
 Pour about 1/2 cup of the warm milk into the egg mixture, continuing to mix.
 Once that is incorporated, slowly pour the rest of the milk mixture into the egg mixture, whisking continually.
 Pit and half the cherries, then mash them gently with a fork and pour the excess juice into the egg/milk mixture.
 Cover and refrigerate overnight.

 Cherry Berry Crumble

-1 cup pitted and halved cherries
+- 1 cup pitted and halved cherries

-2 cups sliced strawberries
+- 2 cups sliced strawberries

-1 cup blueberries
+- 1 cup blueberries

-1 Tbsp flour
+- 1 Tbsp flour

-2 Tbsp water
+- 2 Tbsp water

-1 tsp lemon juice
+- 1 tsp lemon juice

-1 tsp grated or finely chopped fresh ginger
+- 1 tsp grated or finely chopped fresh ginger

-1 cup rolled oats
+- 1 cup rolled oats

-1/3 cup shredded unsweetened coconut
+- 1/3 cup shredded unsweetened coconut

 - 2 Tbsp brown sugar